jackblades/nix-vm/README.md

 # TODO
+- autolocking
+    - only 'physlock -l' remaining

 - notifications
-- autolocking
-- remove display-manager

 # home-manager
 - is *OFF*